Table of contents

 video

-I guess this technique is useful when Uke is in a forward momentum.
+I guess this technique is useful in close combat when Uke is in a forward momentum.

 Yoko Guruma